ChangSuBiostats/scMultiMap-archived/README.md

 `scMultiMap` is an R package for inferring cell-type-specific peak-gene associations using single-cell multimodal data.
 It implements the statistical method proposed in th manuscript [Cell-type-specific mapping of enhancer and target genes from single-cell multimodal data](https://www.biorxiv.org/content/10.1101/2024.09.24.614814v1), currently under revision at *Nature Communications*.

+To reproduce the analysis in  [Cell-type-specific mapping of enhancer and target genes from single-cell multimodal data](https://www.biorxiv.org/content/10.1101/2024.09.24.614814v1), please visit our dedicated GitHub repository containing the source code used in the paper: [scMultiMap_analysis](https://changsubiostats.github.io/scMultiMap).

 ## Installation

 You can install `scMultiMap` from GitHub using `devtools`: